JoshArmi/EKSClusterSwitcher/README.md

 Python util for swapping generating configuration files and swapping between EKS Clusters on AWS By running the utility it will overwrite your ~/.kube/config file with what's required for connecting via `kubectl`

+## Requirements
+This util uses your `aws-cli` configuration files for auth.

 ## Installation
 `pipenv install eks_switcher`